 Are there any restrictions?

-- Courses offered by Åbo Akademi University are in many cases open for you but you should choose less than half of your studies there.
+- Courses offered by Åbo Akademi University are in many cases open for you but at least half of your planned studies must be from the University of Turku.

 Nomination deadlines for partners